 Students who miss the deadline for a take-home exam should call their instructor immediately.
 The instructor may approve an extension-of-time (EXT) grade and write a new take-home exam, or assign the student a failing grade for the exam depending on the instructor’s policy for take-home exams.

 Exams in Online Courses

-Many distance education courses have exams, which may be take-home, online proctored, or online open book.
+Many distance education courses have exams, which may be take-home, online, or proctored exams.
 Instructors will inform students of the format of course exams.

 An online exam is a timed exam that is taken on a specific date and within a specific 24-hour period.
-Students enrolled in web conference courses should plan to take exams during class meeting times.
-Instructors may elect to administer exams online via Canvas (for open book exams) or with Proctorio (for remotely administered exams), or in limited cases, using a third party testing tool.
+Instructors may elect to administer exams online via Canvas, Proctorio, or a third -party testing tool.
 Students should refer to the syllabus or contact course staff members with any questions about online exams.
-Students enrolled in online courses are expected to have the necessary computer systems (hardware and software) and internet access to take online exams.
-Paper exams will not be administered in lieu of the online exam except for accommodations approved by the Accessibility Services Office.
+Students enrolled in online courses are expected to have the necessary computer systems (hardware and software) and internet access to take exams online.
+Paper exams will not be administered in lieu of the online exam except for accommodations approved by the Accessibility Services office.

 Make-Up Final Exams

 Students who begin a final exam but do not complete it for any reason, including illness, are not eligible to appeal for a make-up final exam.

 Make-up Final exam appeals are considered only for students who:

 - Provide documentation to support unexpected extenuating circumstances that conflict directly with the date of the original final exam